Device Enumeration

 Per-Board Configuration

 Without a config, the server will automatically discover devices and mute/volume controls.
-This provides all that is need for x86 most of the time.
-On x86 the main use of config files is to set volume level mappings between ui and hardware, and to configure codec-specific features.
+This provides all that is needed for x86 most of the time.
+On x86 the main use of config files is to set volume level mappings between the UI and hardware, and to configure codec-specific features.

 The volume curve file is per-codec, per-device and the format is described in the main README file.

 ALSA UCM is used to do low level codec config.
-On arm systems, this setup is necessary to get audio paths routed correctly when an headset is attached and to initialize codec setup after start up.
+On ARM systems, this setup is necessary to get audio paths routed correctly when a headset is attached and to initialize codec setup after start up.
 In addition to this, the UCM file is used to map jacks to audio devices.